Tsugio Matsuda: Formula Nippon/Super Formula

 During his rookie season in All-Japan F3, Matsuda was called on to drive for Nakajima Racing in the fifth round of the Formula Nippon Championship at Suzuka, replacing Koji Yamanishi.
 Just a few weeks after his 19th birthday, Matsuda finished sixth and scored a championship point on debut.

-His first full-time ride in Formula Nippon came two years later when he joined Nakajima Racing alongside the returning Toranosuke Takagi.
+Matsuda's first full-time ride in Formula Nippon came two years later when he joined Nakajima Racing alongside the returning Toranosuke Takagi.
 In just his fourth career race at Miné Circuit, Matsuda won the race, becoming the youngest Japanese driver to win a Formula Nippon race at 20 years, 11 months, and 3 days old.

 Tsugio Matsuda on the grid for a Formula Nippon (now Super Formula) race at Motegi in 2006.

 Matsuda transferred from Nakajima Racing to Cerumo in 2003, then from Cerumo to Team 5Zigen in 2005.
 At the last race of the season, Matsuda talked with Team Impul founder Kazuyoshi Hoshino, who was seeking a driver to replace Yuji Ide at his team after his departure to Formula One.
 Matsuda joined Impul in 2006, and enjoyed his finest season to date - with a win at Autopolis, six podiums, and a pole position.
 He finished as runner-up in the championship to team-mate Benoît Tréluyer.

 The following season, Matsuda won an unlikely first series championship in Formula Nippon, despite not winning a race.
 He was consistent throughout 2007, with eight top-five finishes in nine races.
 Matsuda was crowned the champion shortly after the final round at Suzuka after Takashi Kogure, who provisionally won the race and was champion-elect, was later disqualified when his car failed post-race technical inspection instead.

 Matsuda would return in 2008, and had his best-ever season.
 He won three races in a row to open the season, four of the first five, with five straight pole positions in each.
 He clinched the championship at Fuji with two races remaining, and became the first driver since the formation of the Japan Race Promotion (JRP) to win back-to-back Formula Nippon Championship titles.
 Matsuda finished the season with five wins, six pole positions, and seven podiums.

 Matsuda slumped the following season and finished 11th in the 2009 standings out of just 13 drivers.
 He was replaced by a returning João Paulo de Oliveira in 2010, while Matsuda joined Kondo Racing from the fourth round.
 A lack of sponsorship forced him to miss the 2011 season, but at the non-championship JAF Grand Prix round at Fuji Speedway, Matsuda returned to drive for KCMG in place of an absent Alexandre Imperatori.

 Matsuda rejoined Impul in 2012 as Oliveira's team-mate.
 He returned to the podium with a second-place finish at Suzuka.
 Matsuda then opened the 2013 season, in what was now known as the Super Formula Championship, with another second-place finish, also at Suzuka.